DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 Funding is available to help you train to teach if you choose a course that has tuition fees.
 You may be eligible for a student loan to cover the cost of your tuition fees or to help with your living costs.

-You can still apply for a tuition fee loan and a maintenance loan, even if:
+You can still apply for a tuition fee loan and a maintenance loan if:

 * you also get a teaching bursary or scholarship